Carbsta/triangle-agency-obsidian/ice-cream pool party.md

 - Folks might gossip that they've never seen the guy inside but speculate about the hand that serves.
 - Someone saw someone get let into the truck - they haven't seen them come out yet though???

-People will be ordering and enjoying ice-cream throughout the party.
-**Point out to the agents that folks are ordering from this truck**

 #### After the agents have settled into the party - **start freezing people**
 tell tale situations of heat: